edhebi/cpp-sdl2/README.md

 ## Usage

-Makes the content of the "sources" directory visible by your compiler. `#include "cpp-sdl2/sdl.hpp"` Link against the SDL2 and SDL_image libraries as usual.
+This is an header-only library, the only needed step to use is is to make the content of the "sources" directory visible by your compiler and to `#include "cpp-sdl2/sdl.hpp"` instead of `SDL.h`.
+Then you just link against the SDL2 and SDL_image libraries as usual.

 By default, the code will throw exception in case of an SDL_Error.
 The Exception will contain the string returned by `SDL_GetError()`

-`cpp-sdl2` also conviniently wrap SDL's functionallities aimed at making cross-platform OpenGL/Vulkan developement easier.
-For instance, the window class can help you create an opengl context, or a vulkan instance/surface without having to worry if you are running on a Windows platform or something else.
+`cpp-sdl2` conviniently wrap SDL's functionallities that are aimed at making cross-platform OpenGL and Vulkan developement easier.
+For instance, the window class can help you create an opengl context, or a vulkan instance/surface without having to worry if you are running on a Windows or a Linux platform or something else.
 This functionality can be activated by defining `CPP_SDL2_GL_WINDOW`or `CPP_SDL2_VK_WINDOW` before including `sdl.hpp`

 Exception support can be disabled by defining `CPP_SDL2_NOEXCEPTIONS` in the preprocessor.